Grand Canyon to ban bottled water sales

 Similar bans are in effect at Zion and Hawaii Volcanoes national parks.

-The National Park Service delayed applying the ban in late 2010 after what the Public Employees for Environmental Responsibility charged was pressure by Coca-Cola Co.
-The company and park officials have denied the claim.
+The ban became controversial when it was delayed in late 2010 after what the public interest group Public Employees for Environmental Responsibility charged was pressure by The Coca-Cola Company.
+The company and park officials have denied such a claim.

-Jeff Ruch, the group's executive director, said he was pleased with the decision to apply the ban, saying it "clearly shows intense public scrutiny forced this U-turn."
+Jeff Ruch, the group's executive director, said he was pleased with the decision to implement the ban, saying it "clearly shows intense public scrutiny forced this U-turn."

-Susan Stribling, a spokeswoman for Coca-Cola, said the company does not favor such bans but will continue to work to "find a solution that is in the best interest of the parks and the public."
+Susan Stribling, a spokeswoman for Coca-Cola, said the company does not condone such bans, but will continue to work to "find a solution that is in the best interest of the parks and the public."

-Stribling said the company prefers solutions such as creating more recycling programs as was done at the National Mall in Washington.
+Stribling said the company favors "constructive solutions" such as creating more recycling programs as was done in the National Mall in Washington.